sargalias/old-personal-website/posts/Programming first principles/1. Purpose - What this series is about/Programming first principles - 1. Purpose - What this series is about.md

 **The process**

-We'll start with things like what software requires, moving on to some "postulates" (assumptions) about how developers work with software, and from those we'll invent the principles of software development.
+We'll start with things like what software requires, moving on to some premises about how developers work with software, and from those we'll invent the principles of software development.

-We'll use mental examples to help us do so, similar to how [Galileo used a thought experiment which helped him establish the law of free fall in physics](https://en.wikipedia.org/wiki/Galileo%27s_Leaning_Tower_of_Pisa_experiment).
+We'll use many examples, as well as examine the principles from a theoretical point of view.

 Overall, this will help with understanding principles better.